Position Description Analysis & Development

 The intent of asking the following questions is to determine whether or not the tasks can be achieved in a new or different way:

 • What is the purpose of the position?
 By answering these questions, the essential functions of the position can be identified.
-A position exists to perform an essential function and the person hired to fill the position is hired for his/her ability to perform it.
+A position exists to perform an essential function and the person hired to fill the position is hired for their ability to perform it.

 • What would happen if this position were not filled?
 Is it possible to transfer essential functions of the position to other positions within your department or other departments/units within the university?